kahing/catfs/README.md

 # Current Status

-Catfs is not currently crash-safe.
+Catfs is ALPHA software.
 Don't use this if you value your data.

+All requests are serviced on the same thread.
+So paging in one large file would block everything else.